-Opening (September 2-5, 2025) and closing weeks (November 3-7, 2025) require the PI & EL to participate full-time.
-Opening and Closing Weeks may occur as in-person or virtual sessions based on guidance from DOE.
-In the event that opening week & closing week sessions are held virtually, the date of the sessions may change.
-If held in person, opening week is tentatively planned for Broomfield, CO and closing week is tentatively planned for Washington, D.C.
+A reminder that the Lab Call states the following for time commitment expectations: Opening (March 17-21, 2025) and closing weeks (May 27-30, 2025) require the PI & EL full-time in Golden, CO and Washington, DC respectively.
 20-30 hours per workweek of the PI's time should be committed to this project during the two-month core training period.

-- The EL is expected to commit approximately 30 hours per workweek of their time during the core training period and should expect to lead the team in coordinating customer interviews, delivering team presentations, and developing the business model. - The IM can expect to contribute up to 6 hours per workweek of their time. - 17.
-How was the development of your technology funded?
-(AOP, LDRD, etc.) (250 word limit) - 18.
-Which Funding Office(s) have previously funded the development of your technology?
+The EL is expected to commit approximately 30 hours per workweek of their time during the core training period and should expect to lead the team in coordinating customer interviews, delivering team presentations, and developing the business model.
+The IM can expect to contribute up to 6 hours per workweek of their time.

+17. How was the development of your technology funded?
+(AOP, LDRD, etc.) 250 word limit

+- 18. Which Funding Office(s) have previously funded the development of your technology?
 Select all that apply. - 19.
 Please break down your high-level budget by percentage of total budget in the text box below.
 Consider team's time and expenses including costs for conferences during the duration of the cohort, as well as travel expenses for opening and closing sessions.
 250 word limit. - 20.
 Which Funding Office(s) do you believe would have interest in funding your participation in this program?
 (Select all that apply from list of DOE program offices)